The Sundborg Center for Community Engagement (CCE) connects classroom, campus and community to promote a more just and humane world.

 When families are engaged in their child’s formal school experiences, their children often show improved performance in all grade levels, regardless of a family’s background or socio-economic status.

-Paid opportunities for seasoned Seattle U students.
+Paid opportunities for Seattle U students in community-facing roles.